JeffreyEarly/GLNumericalModelingKit/Matlab/BSpline/README.md

 <p align="center"><img src="figures/noisydata.png" width="400" /></p>

-Finally, let's use a tension spline to try to smooth the data and plot the results,
+Finally, let's use a smoothing spline to try to smooth the data and plot the results,
 ```matlab
 spline = SmoothingSpline(x,y,sigma);